Wcubed/asset_explorer/readme.md

 # Feature list
 ## Required

-- [ ] Allow selecting in image grid.
+- [ ] Allow shift and ctrl selecting in image grid.
 - [ ] Allow right-mouse-button -> Copy image / path / folder path, on assets in the grid and list.
 - [ ] Allow for copying the image itself.
 Instead of the path.
 - [ ] Show asset directories and their subdirectories in the tree view.